jambuur/APEDSK99/README.md

 The interface to the TI is the classic design with 2x 74LS541 for address/control and a 74LS245 for the databus.
 An 8Kx8 RAM contains the DSR code, uploaded by the Arduino at powerup.

 The DSR is a modified TI Disk Controller version.
 CRU is emulated through 2 memory mapped addresses, simplifying shield design (well, I ran out of GPIO pins).
-Optimising for reliable SD card access instead of wonky floppies saw quite some code removed, freeing up valuable DSR space for future enhancements.
+Optimising for reliable SD cards instead of wonky floppies saw quite some code removed, freeing up valuable DSR space for future enhancements.

 The Arduino UNO controls the TI interface, has R/W access to RAM, can halt the TI and tries to act as a FD1771.
 Due to the limited number of GPIO pins available, R/W to RAM is a serial-to-parallel scheme through 74HC595 shift registers.
 This idea is neither new or mine but I have gratefully used part of [this excellent project](https://github.com/mkeller0815/MEEPROMMER) by Mario Keller.